escobarana/streaming_monitoring_system/README.md

 **Refer to each section `README.md` file for further details.**

+All folders contain its own `README.md` file with further explanations except `.github` folder which is the one containing the CI/CD pipeline workflows triggered by GitHub Actions on every push to any branch or pull request (PR) to the main branch.
+There are three different workflows configured, using GitHub secrets for security reasons when pushing the code, that will be triggered one after the other:

+### unittests.yml

+First workflow triggered.
+It executes the tests defined for the main application in `api > tests`.

+### docker_flask.yml

+If the first workflow (`unittests.yml`) is successful, this workflow is triggered.
+It builds and pushes the docker image of the main application to the Docker Hub Registry.

+### docker_telegram.yml

+This workflow is triggered at the same time `unittests.yml` workflow since they're independent.
+It builds and pushes the docker image of the telegram bot application to the Docker Hub Registry.

+### terraform.yml

+If the docker_flask workflow (`docker_flask.yml`) is successful, this workflow is triggered.
+It deploys on AWS the main application using terraform.
+It saves the state of the application everytime terraform is applied and redeployed, so it only redeploys the changes, if any.
+This makes the deployment faster.

 ## Table reference of the sensors' measure values

 | Sensor Type | Measure                       |